-332 There is another newspaper excerpt or paraphrase that covers these same classes plus another set of classes, but it does not shed light on whether the regulations were mandatory.
-A Carolinian, Remarks on No. 16, of the Pieces Signed "A Republican," Relating to the Direct Tax, CAROLINA GAZETTE [CHARLESTON, SC], Oct.
-16, 1800 (erroneously attributing the language to the federal statute and not to the regulation).
+^{391.} There is another newspaper excerpt or paraphrase that covers these same classes plus another set of classes, but it does not shed light on whether the regulations were mandatory.
+Letter to the Editor, Remarks on No. 16, of the Pieces Signed "A Republican," Relating to the Direct Tax, CAROLINA GAZETTE (Charleston, S.C.), Oct.
+16, 1800, at [4], [4] (letter from "A Carolinian") (erroneously attributing the regulation's language to the federal statute).